sheygs/flask-api/README.md

-# flask-user-api
+# flask-api

-> A small Flask User API as learning project
+> A tiny User API as learning project